'Jesus Christ Superstar' U.S. arena tour to start in June

-NEW YORK, April 4 Andrew Lloyd Webber's 1970s rock musical "Jesus Christ Superstar" will be resurrected with a 54-city U.S. summer tour, promoters said on Friday.
+NEW YORK Andrew Lloyd Webber's 1970s rock musical "Jesus Christ Superstar" will be resurrected with a 54-city U.S. summer tour, promoters said on Friday.

 The tour of the musical, which will be staged in arenas rather than theaters, will kick off in New Orleans on June 9.
 The show, with lyrics by Tim Rice, chronicles the final days of the life of Jesus.